-The IEA (2005) conducted a survey of system operators and power producers in various countries to collect information on the levelized costs of building and operating new generating facilities of all types.
+The Nuclear Energy Agency of OECD's International Energy Agency (IEA 2005) conducted a survey of system operators and power producers in various countries to collect information on the levelized costs of building and operating new generating facilities of all types.
 Cost data were organized by country and generation technology, and summaries are provided in Table 3.
 Since data are based on observations from various countries and for various power plant sizes, costs range widely.
 Solar power is by far the most expensive means of generating electricity, mainly due to high material costs.
 Both solar and wind generating costs are declining over time as a result of technological advances; thus, these power sources will become increasingly competitive as prices of fossil fuels increase (although they have recently fallen by more than half).
 However, it is unlikely that, with some notable exceptions, even wind power generation can be competitive with coal in the foreseeable future, even at higher fossil fuel prices.
 Moreover, offshore wind power is more expensive than onshore wind power due to higher installation costs, greater wear and tear of equipment, higher operating and maintenance (O&M) costs, and high costs of undersea transmission cables.

 It is also instructive to look only at construction costs.
 The term 'overnight construction cost' is used to refer to the material, equipment and labor costs of building a power plant without concern about the length of time taken to build the plant - the cost incurred if it is assumed that the power generating facility can be constructed immediately (overnight).
-It does not attempt to take into account risk associated with the time required to build a nuclear or coal-fired power plant, for example, versus a wind farm or gas plant.
+Interest costs occurring over the construction period are ignored; no account is taken of the risk associated with the time required to build a nuclear or coal-fired power plant, for example, versus a wind farm or gas plant.
 Thus, potential cost overruns are ignored, despite the fact they are typical in the construction of nuclear power plants that may take a decade or more to build compared to four years for coal plants and two to three years for base-load gas plants.
-Further, 'overnight construction costs' do not take into account the useful life of generating facilities and such things as the cost of land, although these are taken into account by the levelized investment data provided in Table 3.
+Further, 'overnight construction costs' do not take into account the useful life of generating facilities, interest costs, the cost of land and so on, although these are taken into account by the levelized investment data provided in Table 3.
 As a result, data on overnight construction costs are indicative only.
-Overnight construction costs for various types of power plants are provided in Table 4; costs in the table have been inflated from 2005 values to 2008 dollars using the U.S. CPI (i.e., to account for a 12% rate of inflation).
+Overnight construction costs for various types of power plants are provided in Table 4; costs in the table have been inflated from 2003 values to 2008 dollars using the U.S. CPI (i.e., to account for a 17% rate of inflation).
 Results indicate that solar, run-of-river hydro and waste incineration have the greatest upfront costs, while gas power plants are the cheapest to build.